Tourism in Indonesia: Colonial heritage

-Bandung historical avenue around Asia Afrika and Braga Street displays rich collections of Indies and Art deco architecture from early 20th century.
-Several hotels such as Savoy Homann in Bandung and Hotel Majapahit in Surabaya are colonial heritage hotels suitable for those whom interested in Dutch East Indies colonial history.
-The VOC forts can be found in Yogyakarta, Makassar, Bengkulu and Ambon.
-The colonial buildings might also be found in old town parts of Indonesian cities, such as Semarang, Surabaya, Malang, Medan, and Sawahlunto.
+Bandung's historic avenue around Asia Afrika and Braga Street displays collections of Indies and Art Deco architecture from the early 20th century.
+Several hotels – such as Savoy Homann in Bandung and Hotel Majapahit in Surabaya – have a colonial heritage.
+The forts of the Dutch East India Company (Vereenigde Oostindische Compagnie; VOC) can be found in Yogyakarta, Makassar, Bengkulu and Ambon.
+Colonial buildings can also be found in old town districts of various Indonesian cities, with notable buildings in Semarang, Surabaya, Malang, Medan and Sawahlunto.

 Village tourism

-Desa wisata Baduy, a tourism village in Banten.
+Desa wisata Baduy, a traditional village in Banten.

-Penglipuran Village, one of the cleanest villages in the world, is located in Bali.
+Penglipuran Village, recognised as one of the world's cleanest villages, is located in Bali.

-Village tourism (Indonesian: desa wisata) is a tourism concept in Indonesia to integrate attraction, activity, accommodation, and supporting facility within a specific area, called desa or village, to maximize tourism potential of that specific area.
-Unlike popular resorts area that mostly owned by global hotel chains, village tourism is usually modest small scale family or community-owned accommodations; i.e. boarding house, guest house, bed and breakfast, lodge, tavern, restaurant or warung shop.
-This community-based tourism model is intended to generate the local economy, create jobs, as well as empowering the local community.
+Village tourism (Indonesian: desa wisata) is a concept in Indonesia to integrate attraction, activity, accommodation, and supporting facilities within a specific area, called a desa or a village, to maximize the local tourism potential.
+Unlike popular resort areas that are primarily owned by global hotel chains, village tourism usually features small-scale family- or community-owned accommodations: boarding houses, guest houses, bed and breakfasts, lodges, taverns, restaurants or warung shops.
+This community-based tourism model is intended to support the local economy, create jobs, and empower the local community.

-Tourism potential may include natural points of interest, specific food, local activity, festivals, crafts, arts and cultural events that are unique to that area.
-Indonesia have 1,734 tourism villages, most of them located in Java and Bali.
+Tourism potential may include natural points of interest, specific foods, local activities, festivals, crafts, arts and cultural events that are unique to an area.
+Indonesia has 1,734 tourism villages, most of them in Java and Bali.

 Leisure and urban tourism

-Leisure and urban tourism activities include shopping, sightseeing in big cities, or enjoying modern amusement parks, nightlife and entertainment.
-To some extent, urban tourism might also involve municipal culture and heritage tourism, such as visits to city museums or parts of the colonial old town.
+Leisure and urban tourism includes shopping, sightseeing in large cities, and enjoying modern amusement parks, nightlife and entertainment.
+To some extent, urban tourism may also involve municipal culture and heritage tourism, such as visits to city museums or parts of a colonial old town.